sfeir-open-source/sfeir-school-docker/docs/markdown/80-production-usages/01-best-practices.md

 * Don’t bind to a specific UID
   * Don't make it a requirement eg. use **`/tmp`** to writte on container
   * Some runtimes use random UIDs when running containers
-  * specific UID requires adjusting the permissions of any bind mount
+  * Specific UID requires adjusting the permissions of any bind mount
 <!-- .element: class="list-fragment" -->

 * Make executables owned by root and not writable